pnp/sp-dev-fx-property-controls/docs/documentation/docs/controls/PropertyFieldFilePicker.md

 # PropertyFieldFilePicker control

-File picker control allows to browse and select a file from various places.
+File picker control allows to browse and select a file from various places via the property pane.
 Currently supported locations
 - Recent files - tab allows to select a file from recently modified files based on the search results.
 - Web search - tab uses Bing cognitive services to look for a file.
 (Only images)